 I also had free use of public transport in Heidelberg on all the Rhine NEckar public transport system’s (VRN) buses, trams and authorized trains plus additional discounts from more than 60 partners covering eateries, entertainment, and culture.

 Where to stay – Marriot Hotel Heidelberg– Located on Neckar River’s waterfront.
 This was a convenient location base with all amenities you may require for a pleasant, comfortable stay.
 After a day of sightseeing, give yourself time to unwind in their indoor pool or fitness centre, relax in their bar or visit their acclaimed steakhouse restaurant GRILL 16.
 We took advantage of the room service and the food was excellent.

 This historic and truly atmospheric dining setting offers a great menu and should be accompanied by one of their unique flavoured beers.
-Thanks to the specialty imported hops from Australia, America or New Zealand.
+Thanks to the speciality imported hops from Australia, America and New Zealand.

 Perched 80 metres above the Altstadt this is one of the most beautiful ruins in the world.

 The castle is a combination of several buildings surrounding an inner courtyard.
 Each building highlights a different period of German architecture.
 Its life began as a fortress in the 13th century, but in the 15th and 16th century was expanded into a palace fit for Heidelberg’s imperial rulers.

 Inside the castle grounds, you have access to the German Pharmacy Museum – Apothekermuseum

 This can be found on the lower floor of the Otto Heinrich Building.
 This unique museum allows the visitor to learn about the history of the pharmacy and of dispensaries.